Is Cypress A Hardwood? (How hard is Cypress?)

 Cypress is a moderately strong wood. even though it is considered softwood, Cypress has high durability.

-The compressive strength and bending strength of Cypress are significantly higher than most of the hardwoods and softwoods.
+The compressive strength and bending strength of Cypress are significantly higher than most hardwoods and softwoods.

 The compressive strength and bending strength of Cypress are as follows,